falcodeuy/falcode-docs/django/django.md

 permalink: /django/
 ---

+# Django documentation

-# Falcode documentation for django
+This documentation includes information about Flacode tools and standards for django projects.